alexwendte/git-survival-guide/git-survival-guide.md

 <details><summary>Explanation</summary><p>

 `git checkout` has many different use cases.
 One common one is to reset any changes you have made since the last commit.
 I use it to clear out the changes I made on files I didn't mean to touch before committing.
+In order to remove files that were newly added to the working directory you need to use `git clean -fd` to remove them.

 A second use case if for checkout out to different branches.
 You can create a new branch using `git checkout -b <new-branch-name>` or checkout an existing branch using `git checkout <existing-branch-name>`